A RICH PAST, A PROMISING FUTURE

 Villa Djunah is a way of life with relaxed pleasure at its heart.
 To be enjoyed day and night, it is a hybrid place both intimate and festive depending on the hour and your mood.

-Sample our many curated events bringing art, culture, entertainment, sport and wellness to Juan Les Pins.
+Visit our ‘What’s On’ calendar and discover our many curated events bringing art, culture, entertainment and wellness to Antibes – Juan Les Pins.